Biobix/DeepRibo/README.md

 		      (only possible if --gtf flag was used when parsing dataset) (default: False)

 Created .bedgraph files are used to visualize the predictions of the model using a genome browser.
-This can be done using a local genome browser or even by [using a UCSC hub](http://www.kermit.ugent.be/files/gwips_hub/index.html).
-The link is an example of the visualization of annotations made by DeepRibo at GWIPS-viz.
+This can be done using a local genome browser or even by using a UCSC hub.
+Annotations curated by DeepRibo to evaluate its performance can be browsed [here](http://www.kermit.ugent.be/files/gwips_hub/index.html).
+It is an example of how the annotations can be visualized using the hubs at GWIPS-viz.

 ![GWIPS-viz](http://www.kermit.ugent.be/files/gwips_hub/GWIPS_viz.png)